 As uncomfortable as the idea may seem...

-A good way forward is to have an open conversation with your entire family, together with your financial adviser who can act as an independent professional (and, in my experience, a mediator).
+A good way forward is to have an open conversation with your entire family.

 However, I appreciate family dynamics are complex.